peytonshow/MC-Long-Run/readme.md

 * Farmers Delight Stoves can now be crafted using 3 copper blocks in place of the iron ingots in it's recipe.
 D
 * Backpacks now require 2 Copper blocks rather than 2 iron ingots.
 D
 * Added the ability to craft Supplementaries' Bombs using Glass and Bricks, but at a worse rate per TNT spent.
+* Added the ability to cut Leather into Rabbit Hide.
+D
+* Fixed nirvana's rope recipe using Supplementaries' when it should be using farmer's delight.
+TD

 CREATE
 * Removed Create Washing Gravel into iron.
 (Automation in this pack shouldn't be indefinite/infinite output from no input.
 Mining is a more important aspect of Minecraft than automating everything, even if thats what create aims to do.
 With minor tweaks create should serve to complement vanilla moreso than replace parts of it) D